Rafat Tumor and Tissue Microenvironment Laboratory

 Abtin is a sophomore at Vanderbilt studying Biomedical Engineering.
 He is passionate about a variety of subjects in engineering, particularly the intersection between engineering and medicine.
 After graduation, he hopes to attend medical school to become a physician.
 In his free time, Abtin enjoys reading about topics like technology and history, traveling to new places, skiing, and playing soccer.

-Abtin is a rising junior at Vanderbilt studying Biomedical Engineering.
+Abtin is a rising senior at Vanderbilt studying Biomedical Engineering.
 He is passionate about a variety of subjects in engineering, particularly the intersection between engineering and medicine.
 After graduation, he hopes to attend medical school to become a physician.
 In his free time, Abtin enjoys reading about topics like technology and history, traveling to new places, skiing, and playing soccer.

 Kara Simmons